cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/consult-copy.md

 #### What if I don't have my survey?

-You probably received your survey when you purchased your home if you bought it after 1980.
+You probably received your survey when you purchased your home.
 If you can’t find it, or you don’t remember getting it, check with your:

 * home lender or the title company from your original purchase,
 * neighbors to find out where they got theirs,